-Since the world doesn’t hand you the answer to finding your purpose (thanks a lot world), I’m here to help.
+Since the world doesn’t hand you the answer to finding purpose (thanks a lot world), I’m here to help.
 This is a guide from a pro career counselor along with my own experiences on figuring out what you want.
-Plus with the downloadable worksheet at the bottom, it’ll be easier to know what steps to take!
+Plus with the downloadable worksheet at the bottom, you can get started today on what steps to take!

 I was sitting in a coffee shop a few years back, researching environmental careers with the rain pattering against the window.
 Surfing through the possibilities but not knowing where to start, I guess you could say I never caught a wave.
 I kept thinking this job would be perfect but I should’ve started sooner – it’s too late now.
 I felt like a caged bird.